-Animal research policy statement
+Animal research position statement

 To advance understanding of serious health conditions and develop effective treatments for those affected, it is important to understand the basic principles of biology and the events that trigger diseases like Alzheimer’s disease.
 The relative inaccessibility of the human brain, as well as the slow progression of these diseases, poses real challenges to scientists trying to study the causes of dementia.
 To answer these important questions, researchers use a range of methods involving cells, computer models, human tissue and volunteers.
 It is sometimes also necessary to use animals, in situations where other methods would not suffice.

-Alzheimer’s Research UK is a member of the Association of Medical Research Charities (AMRC), and supports the AMRC’s position statement on using animals in research.
+Alzheimer's Research UK is a member of the Association of Medical Research Charities (AMRC), and supports the AMRC's position on using animals in research.
 Experiments that involve animals are an important part of medical research.
 Animals are only used when there is absolutely no alternative, and their use is strictly regulated by the Home Office under the Animals (Scientific Procedures) Act 1986.
 We fund research using animals only where necessary.

 Approximately one third of the research projects we currently fund involve animals, such as worms, fruit flies and mice.
 The use of animals in research is not taken lightly and as a member of the AMRC we adhere to a series of principles called the 3Rs, through which we work to:

-- Replace the use of animals with alternative techniques, or avoid the use of animals altogether.
+- Replace the use of animals with alternative techniques or avoid the use of animals altogether.

 - Reduce the number of animals used to a minimum by seeking ways to find out information from fewer animals or more information from the same number of animals.